 If the calculated IRR falls above a business’s required rate of return or is comparably larger, they will likely choose to accept the project.
 On the other hand, if it falls short or another project provides higher yields, the investment may be rejected.

-Typically speaking, a higher IRR means a higher return on investment.
+IRR tells you how profitable an investment is; a higher IRR means a higher return on investment.
 In the world of commercial real estate, for example, an IRR of 20% would be considered good, but it’s important to remember that it’s always related to the cost of capital.
 A “good” IRR would be one that is higher than the initial amount that a company has invested in a project.
 Likewise, a negative IRR would be considered bad, as it would mean that the cash flow received from the project was less than the amount that was initially invested.

-In order to fully understand the mathematics behind IRR, it’s also important to know about NPV, since the two are closely tied together.
+In order to fully understand the mathematics behind IRR, it’s also important to know about NPV since the two are closely tied together.
 NPV (or Net Present Value) is the difference between the market value and the total cost of an investment.
 Investments with a positive NPV will earn you money, while those with a negative NPV will lose money.
 So, for example, to calculate the NPV of a property, you would first need to determine what other comparable properties are selling for to find its market value.
 Then, you would need to calculate the costs of purchase, renovation, and running the property (this is the total cost).
 If the total cost is less than the market value, you would have a positive NPV.

 So, how does this relate to IRR?

 Well, once you know the NPV, the IRR is the interest rate that would make the market value and total cost equal to zero.

 You can calculate IRR in Excel, or you can do so manually by setting the NPV equal to zero and solving for r using the following formula: